-- Create and enhance connections between representatives of all spaces on the Center of the City block - 2.
-Foster partnerships that will create financial sustainability
+- 1. Create and enhance connections between representatives of all spaces on the Center of the City Block. - 2.
+Foster partnerships that will create financial sustainability.

-- 1. Create a resolution that forms Library Block partners group and charge the group with the following: - a.
-Establish long-term support toward implementing design and funding of the Center of the City - b.
+- 1. The City Administrator should invite a group of representatives with a direct interest in the Center of the City Block to meet regularly.
+The group would discuss how to provide long-term support for the design, development and funding for the Center of the City Commons and its public spaces. - a.
+Invitations should be limited to one representative from the following groups and any additional relevant groups: Downtown Development Authority, Ann Arbor District Library, Historic District Commission, University of Michigan Credit Union, First Martin Corporation, Ann Arbor Council of the Commons, Denali residents, and Center of the City business owners. - b.
+Establish long-term support toward implementing design and funding of the Center of the City Commons. - c.
 Establish a public/private partnership structure designed to generate private revenues and solicit donor funding for the final Library Lot and Liberty Plaza. - 2.
-As the role of the public spaces on the Library Block becomes clear over the next few years, study the need for and feasibility of a multi-use civic commons building as part of the Commons, taking into account near-term and future community needs, as well as existing infrastructure.. - 3.
-Based on community input, determine the best opportunities for a playground and/or public art that can function as a play structure that brings people of all ages together.
+As the role of the public spaces on the Center of the City Block becomes clear over years, study the need for and feasibility of a multi-use civic commons building as part of the commons, taking into account near-term and future community needs, as well as existing infrastructure.